miohtama/detectmobile.js/README.rst

 The front end caching servers should be configured to ignore the following cookie::

-        detectmobile-stick-on-web
+        detectmobilesticky

 This cookie is used by Javascript only.

-Whether it is present or not should not affect the caching.
+Whether the cookei is present or not should not affect the caching.
+However, the frontend cache serves are usually configured not to cache any responses with the cookie.

+If you are not aware of the situation the following might happen

+* Browser loads a page from the server (cached)

+* The page contains detectmobile.js

+* Browser sets the mobile sticky cookie

+* Browser loads the next page from the server.
+Since HTTP request now contains a cookie, set by Javascript on the previous page, this request no longer comes from the cache and the further site performance for this particular user is destroyed

 Varnish
 =======